iTOL-102

 A Potential Stem Cell-Derived Cure for Type 1 Diabetes

-iTOL-102 is our lead commercial program being developed as a potential cure for Type 1 Diabetes.
+Our lead commercial program, iTOL-102, leverages significant advancements in stem cells to derive human pancreatic islets which allows an inexhaustible supply of insulin-producing cells and is being developed as a potential cure for Type 1 Diabetes.
 Using our proprietary SA-FasL biotin-PEG microgel platform, iTOL-100, which acts to generate localized immune tolerance, allogeneic stem cell-derived pancreatic islets will be implanted in the body.
 These stem cells are potentially capable of secreting insulin in response to sugar intake, similar to how native pancreatic islet cells behave.
-Additionally, the use of stem cell-derived pancreatic islets provides a potentially inexhaustible supply of insulin-producing cells.

-Compelling Results Demonstrated in NHP Study Published in Science Advances with iTOL-101
+Compelling Results Demonstrated in Non-Human Primate (NHP) Study Published in Science Advances with iTOL-100

-iTOL-101 demonstrated long-term function with control of blood glucose levels and restoration of insulin secretion without the use of chronic immune suppression.
+iTOL-100 combined with NHP cadaveric donor islets implanted into an NHP model of Type 1 Diabetes has shown long-term graft function with control of blood glucose levels and restoration of insulin secretion without the use of chronic immune suppression in a preclinical study.

 How iTOL-100 is Designed to Work